 \section{Higher quantum Airy structures from higher abstract loop equations}

-In this section, we show that the Bouchard-Eynard topological recursion of \cite{BE2, BE, BHLMR} for admissible spectral curves with arbitrary ramification yields higher quantum Airy structures.
-More precisely, we study higher abstract loop equations (whose unique, polarized solution is constructed by the Bouchard-Eynard topological recursion) and construct the associated higher quantum Airy structures.
+In this section, we show that the Bouchard--Eynard topological recursion of \cite{BE2, BE, BHLMR} for admissible spectral curves with arbitrary ramification yields higher quantum Airy structures.
+More precisely, we study higher abstract loop equations (whose unique, polarized solution is constructed by the Bouchard--Eynard topological recursion) and construct the associated higher quantum Airy structures.
 We then show that they coincide with the general dilaton-shifted, polarization changed modules for direct sums of $ \mathcal{W}(\mathfrak{gl}_{r}) $ algebras.
 The precise dilaton shift and change of polarization involved here is dictated by the local expansion of the spectral curve data around the ramification points.